Food Shopping

 Pottery shopping

-The Luberon is well known for its pottery with excellent shops in Roussillon, Apt and Bonnieux.
-Watch for the pottery markets.
-There is an outstanding market in Bonnieux every year at Easter and a market for pottery in Apt in August.
-Apt is known for its ‘mixed clay’ ceramics, a technique pioneered in the 19thcentury in Apt which creates kaleidoscope of colours in marble like patterns in the clay.
+To discover the range of pottery available watch for the pottery markets.
+There is an outstanding market in Bonnieux every year at Easter and an important pottery market for pottery in Apt in August.
 Our home dishes are a traditional 19th century design, bought at Ceramique Pichon in Uzes.

 Local wineries: